Matt Schaub: Professional career

-Atlanta Falcons
+Atlanta Falcons (first stint)

-Schaub was selected by the Atlanta Falcons in the third round of the 2004 NFL Draft as the 90th overall pick.
+Schaub was selected by the Atlanta Falcons in the third round of the 2004 NFL draft as the 90th overall pick.
 He was the fifth of seventeen quarterbacks taken in a quarterback-rich class, including Eli Manning, Philip Rivers, and Ben Roethlisberger.

 In 2004, Schaub played in six games with the Atlanta Falcons, including starting the Week 16 contest against the New Orleans Saints, replacing the injured Michael Vick.

 In 2005, Schaub was named the Most Valuable Player in the American Bowl preseason game in Tokyo, Japan.
 In front of 45,203 fans at the Tokyo Dome, Schaub completed 11 of 13 passes for 117 yards and two touchdowns in a 27–21 comeback victory over the Indianapolis Colts.
 During the regular season, he played quarterback in five games, starting one.
 His lone start came against the New England Patriots in Week 5; Schaub threw for 298 yards and three touchdowns in the 31–28 loss.
 Schaub was the holder on extra points and field goals.

 In 2006, Schaub again was the holder on extra points and field goals.
 On the season, he finished with 208 passing yards, one touchdown, and two interceptions.